kissggj123/Twist/README.md

 ```

 ## Custom
-Change the default configurations by editing Twish before install, the manual of shadowsocks-libev configurations is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">shadowsocks-libev Wiki</a>
+Change the default configurations by editing Twish before install, the manual and detailed information of shadowsocks-libev configurations is at <a href="https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File" target="_blank">shadowsocks-libev Wiki</a>
 ```bash
 sudo nano twist.sh       # Edit the value below on 'function *config'
 ```